Dr Anwar Gargash praised the UAE's staunch defence of its sovereignty in the face of Iranian attacks. Victor Besa / The National

 British Prime Minister Keir Starmer is to begin a visit to the Gulf on Wednesday in support of peace efforts.
 Photo: Reuters

-British Prime Minister Keir Starmer is set to travel to the Gulf on Wednesday to "discuss diplomatic efforts to uphold the ceasefire", Downing Street said in a statement.
+British Prime Minister Keir Starmer is set to travel to the Gulf on Wednesday to “discuss diplomatic efforts to uphold the ceasefire”, his office said in a statement.

-Mr Starmer will meet leaders of countries that have been on the front line of the conflict, the statement added.
+Mr Starmer will meet leaders of countries that have been on the front line of the conflict.
+He will also visit British troops stationed in the region.

-He is also to hold talks on ensuring the Strait of Hormuz is reopened permanently, with the UK keen to lead international efforts to protect shipping.
+He is also set to hold talks aimed at ensuring the Strait of Hormuz remains open permanently, with the UK keen to lead international efforts to protect shipping.

 'World has stepped back from disaster'

-Oman's Foreign Minister Badr Albusaidi said that serious negotiations are now required to secure a lasting peace.
+Omani Foreign Minister Sayyid Badr Al Busaidi called for serious negotiations to secure a lasting peace.

-"For now, the world has stepped back from disaster.
+“For now, the world has stepped back from disaster.
 But there’s no room for complacency.
-Serious negotiations now required for lasting peace," Mr Albusaidi said on X.
+Serious negotiations now required for lasting peace,” Mr Al Busaidi wrote on social media.

 “Oman will support this work for the vital and urgent purpose of strong and enduring regional security.”